Subhajitdas298/IEM_Sem6_OOPs/README.md

 ## Assignment 5
 1. Write a Java program, to use it's String class and it's methods:
-i.
-Take 2 strings
+    1. Take 2 strings
-ii.
-Print them
+    2. Print them
-iii.
-Print the length of string iv.
-Print and find the 1st occurance of letter 'R' at it's position
+    3. Print the length of string
+    4. Print and find the 1st occurance of letter 'R' at it's position
-v.
-Print the string in upper case vi.
-Print the string in lower case vii.
-Find out if the 1st string is equal to 2nd string or not viii.
-Find out if the 1st string is equal to ignoring case 2nd string or not ix.
-Print the charecter at index of 6
+    5. Print the string in upper case
+    6. Print the string in lower case
+    7. Find out if the 1st string is equal to 2nd string or not
+    8. Find out if the 1st string is equal to ignoring case 2nd string or not
+    9. Print the charecter at index of 6
-x.
-Use substring and extract to print from 4 to 12 xi.
-Replace 'G' with 'A' in 1st string xii.
-Take another string and print that string.
+    10. Use substring and extract to print from 4 to 12
+    11. Replace 'G' with 'A' in 1st string
+    12. Take another string and print that string.
 After that use trim function over that string and print it.
 2. Print pattern:<br>
 &#42;<br>
 &#42;&#42;&#42;<br>